eggyducktective/tic-tac-toe/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
+* Google is a great resource.
-* etc
+* Saw movie.